Prešporok · the coronation city

 Below the Castle

-After exploring the castle, descend to the river via this hidden staircase.
-A secret shortcut known mainly to locals.
+After exploring the castle, skip the obvious road and descend to the river via this steep hidden staircase threading between old garden walls.
+A quiet shortcut known mainly to locals, with photogenic angles back up to the castle along the way.

 Tip: Great for unique photos away from the tourist crowds.